 Published on August 29th, 2015 | by Pro Wrestling Stories0

-“Bret, I’m fooked!” – The True Story Behind the Greatest SummerSlam Match of All Time
+SummerSlam 1992: The True Story Behind the Greatest Match of All Time

-Read on to find out the true story behind what many consider the greatest SummerSlam match of all time.
+Read on to find out why many people find the main-event at SummerSlam 1992 to be the greatest match of all time.
 This feature comes directly from Bret Hart’s autobiography, Hitman: My Real Life in the Cartoon World of Wrestling – a must-read for any wrestling fan!

 “Rumor had it that Vince had big plans for SummerSlam 1992.
 J.J.
 Dillon, Vince’s talent coordinator, whose job was basically doing Vince’s dirty work when it came to fining, firing and delivering other bad news, let slip that the pay-per-view was possibly going to be in either Washington, D.C., or London, England.
 I went to see Vince.
 If he still wanted me to drop the belt to Shawn Michaels, I had an idea for that match that I wouldn’t even tell him until he promised me that he’d never use it for anyone else.
 Vince agreed, so I told him about the concept of a ladder match.
 The more I told him the more he liked it.

 Also, if SummerSlam 1992 was held in England, I suggested, why didn’t I drop the IC belt to Davey there, and Davey could, in turn, drop it to Shawn shortly thereafter.
 The pop in the U.K. would be huge because Davey was a homeboy.
 Vince told me he liked both ideas.
 At the next TVs, he asked me to show him a ladder match.
 I could do it with Shawn, I said.